Harry-Paul/Deals4Wheels/README.md

     * Login
     * Logout
 * Backend authentication by storing JWT tokens in cookies.
-* Rate limiter in backend.
+* Rate limiter in the backend.
 * Vehicle price predictor using Machine Learning.
 * Chat feature between interested buyer and seller enabled using Socket.io.
 * Auction feature with live bidding.
 * Multiple filter options to view cars.
-* Add cars to favourites
+* Add cars to favorites
 * Sell cars along with uploading images.

 ***